BertHav/Omgevingsmonitor_Software/README.md

 The STM32CubeProgrammer current consumption during standby in μA with optional added AHT20 en BMP280.
 The current in standby with this additional sensors soldered te the I2C bus is about 2300μA, without these sensors it is about 2250μA.
 ![The STM32CubeProgrammer current consumption during standby in μA with optional added AHT20 en BMP280](Images/versie_4.55_in_standby_detail_AHT20_en_BMP280_in_uA.png)

-__Reset the Omgevingsmonitor twice to reach optimal energy saving mode!__
+__Reset the Omgevingsmonitor for a second time after about 90 seconds to reach optimal energy saving mode!__

+## version 5.10 <a name="version510"></a>
+fix for updating time to DST if started on tuesday or later before the sunday DST changes.

 ## version 5.09 <a name="version509"></a>
 Small improvement to USB interface.
 The default is now Ignore Parity Errors from ESP32.